TomaszWar/BankFiles/README.md

+# Spring-Boot Bank #
-This is Spring-Boot based bank application developed by Tomasz Wargala (UW Madison BS CS Student) in the summer of 2024.
+This is Spring-Boot based bank application developed by Tomasz Wargala (UW Madison BS CS Student) in the summer of 2024. <br>
-The backend applicaiton runs off a spring-boot server running on port 8080 that handles all REST API requests, The backend stores all data in a my-sql server ran on port 3306, using Docker (Docker must be running to run the backend server).
+The backend applicaiton runs off a spring-boot server running on port 8080 that handles all REST API requests. <br>
+The backend stores all data in a my-sql server ran on port 3306, using Docker (Docker must be running to run the backend server). <br>
-The frontend of the project is run off Node.js on port 8000.
+The frontend of the project is run off Node.js on port 8000. <br>

--- Run Instructions --
+## -- Run Instructions -- ##
-Open Docker Desktop
+Open Docker Desktop <br>
+Ensure Node.js is installed <br>
-Ensure Node.js is installed
+Ensure Node.js http-server is installed <br>
-Ensure Node.js http-server is installed if not, run "npm install -g http-server" in the terminal Navigate to ".../BankServer/Backend"
+_(if not, run "npm install -g http-server" in the terminal)_ <br>
+Navigate to ".../BankServer/Backend" <br>
-Run "./mvnw spring-boot:run" in the terminal
+Run "./mvnw spring-boot:run" in the terminal <br>
-Open a new terminal
+Open a new terminal <br>
-Navigate to ".../BankServer/Frontend"
+Navigate to ".../BankServer/Frontend" <br>
-Run "npm run run" in the terminal
+Run "npm run run" in the terminal <br>

--- Use Instructions --
+## -- Use Instructions -- ##
 Open a browser of choice
 Go to "http://localhost:8000"
 Explore!